Update the Git repository automatically

 setfacl -d -m g:rnd:rwx /var/lib/redmine/git_repos

-#3 Updated by Radomir Mladenovic almost 11 years ago
+#3 Updated by Radomir Mladenovic over 11 years ago

 - File post-receive-redmine_v2 added